 “How, where, what?
-Where kingdom of heaven?”, some people may have thought, when they heard Jesus preaching, sitting in the rowing-boat of the fishermen.
-But the one, preaching about the kingdom of heaven, he himself was it.
+Where, kingdom of heaven?”, some people may have thought when they heard Jesus preaching sitting in the rowing-boat of the fishermen.
+But the one preaching about the kingdom of heaven he himself represented it.
 The ordinary man Jesus from Nazareth was Christ, the Son of God.
 The heavenly king visits his people in the form of an ordinary man, and must be realized as Christ by faith.
-His words and works that means his powerful words and divine works testify that he is the Son of God.
-Therefore the disciples didn’t doubt that Jesus was the Christ and followed him.
+His words and works; that means his powerful words and divine works testify that he is the Son of God.
+Therefore, the disciples didn’t doubt that Jesus was the Christ and followed him.

 Jesus feels himself forced to leave the midst of the people.

 The people see Jesus coming out of the multitude going upon the mountain.
 By an invisible force the disciples are attracted to their master.
-They join him and stay by him.
-Human beings in communion with Christ, the objective of history.
+They join him and stay with him.
+Human beings in communion with Christ, the objective of mankind and her history.

 Jesus beatifies his disciples:

-The disciples had left the world which is locked up in primitive categories, and followed Jesus.
-By accompanying Jesus, they expressed: this middle-class world is somehow backward, and we want to live in the categories of a new world together with Jesus.
-Compared with Jesus, all shine (selfrighteousness, honour, power, beauty) and wealth of this world seemed to be junk for them.
+The disciples had “left” the world which is locked up in primitive categories and followed Jesus.
+By accompanying Jesus they expressed: this middle-class world is somehow backward, and we want to live in the categories of a new world together with Jesus.
+Compared with Jesus, all shine (selfrighteousness, honour, power, beauty, etc.) and wealth of this world seemed to be junk for them.

 Blessed are the poor in spirit.
 The disciples had to start again from the beginning in the communion of Jesus.
-A carpenter apprentice compared with his master carpenter is poor, concerning the knowhow of making roofs.
-The disciples were poor, compared with Jesus, concerning the knowhow of pastoral care.
-They just came out of this bad world of the selfrighteous, egoists, estimating the worth of human beings according to their usefulness.
+A carpenter apprentice compared with his master carpenter is poor concerning the know-how of making roofs, for example.
+The disciples were poor, compared with Jesus, concerning the know-how of pastoral care.
+They just came out of this bad world of the selfrighteous egoists estimating the worth of human beings according to their practical usefulness.

 The disiples are ready to go to Jesus shool.
 They admit that the world had almost assimilated them, and with joy they shift under the care of Jesus.
-Jesus fills up the poverty of his beloved apprentices by giving them the kingdom of heaven (note: he himself is the kingdom of heaven), that means they are allowed to be in Gods presence from now on up to eternity.
+Jesus fills up the poverty of his beloved apprentices by giving them the kingdom of heaven (note: he himself represents the kingdom of heaven); that means they are allowed to be in Gods presence for ever and ever.
 The poorest people on earth – God invites them to sit at a table together with him.

 Blessed are they that mourn.
 The longer they follow Jesus, the more the disciples will see the world with Gods eyes.
 The Judgement Day approaches, and only a few people prepare themselfs for this day.
 To the contrary, the people defraud themselfs and fix their gaze on the visible things.
-The disciples love their fellow human beings, and want to wake up them from their deadly sleep.
+The disciples love their fellow human beings and want to wake up them from their deadly sleep.
 Although the disciples just want to help the world, the world perceives them as trouble-makers.
 The world wants to continue to dream for ever and doesn’t want to be woken up.
-The disciples are not allowed, and also don’t want to use violence to bring someone to heaven.
-They just can preach the gospel, and then commend the people to God.
-The mouth of the hell is open very wide and the disciples helplessly watch people, entering and getting consumed by the hell.
+The disciples are not allowed and also don’t want to use violence to bring someone to heaven.
+They just can preach the gospel and then commend the people to God.
+The mouth of the hell is open very wide, and the disciples helplessly watch people entering it and getting consumed by the hell.

-People, living in the meekness of Jesus, will own the kingdom of earth in the remote future.
-The people, who had nearly no space on earth, will own the earth in the future.
-With his powerful words Jesus comforts the disciples, and gives them hope in a world where they can see no future for themselfs.
-The congregation of the people, having silently tolerated to loose all, king God will give them the whole earth!
-A mountain had become a cathedral, later, a cathedral, the whole earth will be made.
+People living in the meekness of Jesus will own the kingdom of earth in the remote future.
+The people who had nearly no space on earth will own the earth in the future.
+With his powerful words Jesus comforts the disciples and gives them hope in a world where they can see no future for themselves.
+The congregation of the people having silently tolerated to loose all – King God will give them the whole earth!
+A mountain had become a cathedral; later, a cathedral, the whole earth will be made.